YoussefShabo/Daily-Tasks/09-September/09-18/Text.md

 -Follow up with Ali Makyia [Done]
 -Follow up with Cynthia Ramos [Done]
 -Send email to the indian guy []
--send LinkedIn msg to Riffat and Samir []
--Capital Factory Tour [Done]
+-send LinkedIn msg to Riffat and Samir [SemiDone] -Capital Factory Tour [Done]
 -Fiesta @ Capital Factory with Leticia []
 -Apply for SEI-direct-job-rec opportunity[]